UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Owls have covered the spread once this year when underdogs by 9.5 points or more (in five chances).

-- Rice has gone over the point total in 70% of its opportunities this season (seven times over 10 games with a set point total).
+- Rice's games this year have gone over the point total in 70% of its opportunities (seven times in 10 games with a set point total).

 - The Owls have turned the ball over seven more times (20 total) than the Miners have forced a turnover (13) this season.